mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **How will we judge/measure that this use case has been taken into account?**<br>
 This will be judged by checking that when the save game is loaded, it is the same as it was when it was saved.

-**What limitation are there to achieving the use case?**<br>
+**What limitations are there to achieving the use case?**<br>
-If the JSON file is stored on an online databse, it is very difficult to retrieve the information from the file.
+If the JSON file is stored on an online database, it is very difficult to retrieve the information from the file.

 | User Intention | System Responsibility | User Interface |